statu-alert

 In general

-We are also focusing on customer enquiries to understand the underlying issues, that may develop into a complaints.
+We are also focusing on customer enquiries to understand the underlying issues, that may develop into a complaint.
 By identifying areas at an early stage, our aim is to then limit trends that would increase complaint numbers if not addressed.

 Facilities onboard was another key area identified that resulted in increased customer complaints.
 We have been working tirelessly with our engineering team to limit the toilet maintenance issues experienced throughout the year.
 Through our work with Hitachi (our train maintenance provider), new improved toilet modifications have been installed to help limit future defects.